-- 1. Any shirt (collared, t-shirts, turtlenecks, long or short-sleeves) that completely covers the waistline, shoulders, back and has sleeves. - 2.
+- 1. Any shirt (collared, t-shirts, turtlenecks, sweaters, sweatshirts, athletic jerseys, longsleeved, or short-sleeved) that completely covers the waistline, shoulders, back and has sleeves. - 2.
 Jeans or pants that are secured at the waistline and do not expose undergarments.
 Shorts, skorts, skirts or dresses that do not expose undergarments and are fingertip length at standing posture around the entire garment.
 Shorts may be permitted seasonally at the discretion of the administration.
 Shorts must be clean and neat, without holes, and fingertip length at standing posture. - 3.
-Sweaters, sweatshirts or athletic jerseys that completely cover the waistline and have sleeves. - 4.
 Shoes that have a backing or strap behind the heel.